SCCP2019/introduction/README.md

 ### Debug mode of flask
 If you have changed your code, then you have to terminate your application on the terminal, and then you re-execute the flask with "python3 app.py".
+This is so time-wasting process to debug your program especially for very big project.
 However, it doesn't need to re-start if you use "Debug mode" on your flask.
 This function is normally called as "Hot reloading".